Starting Your Business in Delaware? Benefits and Risks

 Business Friendly Courts

 Most corporate lawyers are very familiar with business law in Delaware.
-As such your company attorney may be more familiar with Delaware law than your particular state laws.
+As such, your company attorney may be more familiar with Delaware law than your particular state laws.

 Investor Preference

-The reason is that they are fully aware of the Delaware corporate law and its support of business investors.
+Venture capital firms, angel investors, and investment bankers often prefer to fund Delaware corporations as opposed to other state business structures.
+The reason is that they are fully aware of Delaware corporate law and its support of business investors.

-This will save you the hassle, delay, and cost of later having to convert your company from an LLC or INC from another state into a Delaware Corporation – when an investment banker chooses to purchase your company stock.
+So, if your business will be getting venture capital funding or going public in the future, you may want to incorporate in Delaware.
+This can save you the hassle, delay, and cost of later having to convert your company from an LLC or corporation from another state into a Delaware corporation when an investment banker chooses to purchase your company stock.

 Tax Savings